Skip to content

 GENEALOGIX Solution: Assertions

-GENEALOGIX separates evidence from conclusions using assertions:
+GENEALOGIX separates evidence from conclusions using assertions.
+An assertion is an evidence-backed claim about a specific fact:

 yaml